 "I use my notebooks as very simple scrapbooks for the most part.
 I'll usually just stick a Polaroid or a 6x4 print in and then write a caption and do a little doodle (which I’m rubbish at, but enjoy).
 Photographs are always so much better printed than backlit on a screen and I just rather like this way of keeping them together."

 Specialising in creating tactile, handcrafted models and props, Jessica's commissions span across the worlds of advertising, art, editorial and installation.
 Her work is a warm hug in what can often feel like a cold, digital world.

-"I always have a sketchbook to hand and they are usually full to the brim of 'to do' lists, notes, sketches and fabric!
-My sketchbook would probably make no sense at all to anyone else but makes perfect sense to me (most of the time).
+"I always have a notebook to hand and they are usually full to the brim of 'to do' lists, notes, sketches and fabric!
+My notebook would probably make no sense at all to anyone else but makes perfect sense to me (most of the time).
 There are a lot of different processes involved in my work, whether that's creating a new knitting pattern or working out dimensions for the foundations of one of my pieces; getting it all down on paper helps me to plan and organise a project… and clears my head."

 Chris Eckersley, artist & designer

 Known for his award-winning furniture designs for Heal's, the Conran Shop, Liberty, Lloyd Loom, and many others, Chris spends his spare time researching 'good proportions' in design and architecture.

 "The buildings of Le Corbusier have held a particular fascination for me for many years, and I am often off 'Looking for Le Corbusier' as I call it.
 I always take a sketchbook on these trips and usually the first blank pages are used for some preliminary notes or drawings, a quick record of whatever I think may be useful for further study on my return."